What to Serve with Pasta Primavera : 12 Amazing Ideas to Try

 Once the sauce is ready, add the meatballs and let them cook until they are browned and cooked through.
 Serve it up with a nice heaping of pasta primavera.
 Moreover, if you are looking for other ways to use this dish, it also pairs perfectly with a grilled cheese sandwich or garlic bread.

-If you are looking for a lighter option, then kale salad is the perfect choice.
+If you are looking for a lighter option, then kale salad is a perfect choice.
 This dish is packed with nutrients and is super healthy.
 The acidic dressing helps to cut through the richness of the pasta and vegetables and also provides a nice zesty kick.
 The best part about this salad is that it can be made ahead of time, so you can focus on enjoying your party.

 In a large bowl, combine the kale, Parmesan cheese, and lemon juice.
 Drizzle with olive oil and toss to coat.
 I like to let the salad sit for a few minutes so that the kale can soften slightly.
 Then, it is ready to serve.